 As with any storage container made from polypropylene plastic (spoiler alert: most of them are), the Weathertight isn't meant to take the cold.
 Temperatures below freezing make it brittle and prone to cracking — not great for garage, attic, or vehicle storage.
-These are also somewhat expensive comparatively, but we think their strength, superb latches, and impressive usability at every size make them absolutely worth it.
+These are also relatively expensive, but we think their strength, superb latches, and impressive usability at every size make them worth it.

 Number in Tested Set: 3